 There are some circumstances when the school can make a charge for certain activities.
-The governing body has a 'Charging' policy which outlines the activities where a charge can be made - see also Charging & Remissions Policy (CDAT).
-Copies of these policies are available from the school office and can be downloaded from the school website under the 'Policies' tab.
+The governing body has a 'Charging' policy which outlines the activities where a charge can be made.
+A copy of this is available from the school office and can be downloaded from the school website under the 'Policies' tab.